the-teachingRSE-project/competencies/competencies.md

 ### Curiosity (NEW)

-RSEs gain their reputation from their effectiveness to interact with their domain peers.
+RSEs gain their reputation from their effectiveness in interacting with their domain peers.
 Therefore, some curiosity together with a broad overview of the research field is required as this enables the RSE to learn new methods and algorithms directly from domain peers.
 Curiosity is also reflected when an RSE is actively trying out new tools.
-Lifelong learning is then no longer just a phrase, but becomes a motivation to work.
+Lifelong learning is then no longer just a phrase but becomes a motivation to work.

 ### Understanding the research cycle (RC)